Liya-Bes/Liya-Bes.github.io/project1.md

 ## How to view and run the program

 This project doesn't require compilation.
-It can be viewed online by visiting the hosted site https://Liya-Bes.github.io/project1-site/index.html
+It can be viewed online by visiting the hosted site.
+[Click to view the website.](https://Liya-Bes.github.io/project1-site/index.html)

 ## UI Design